Tips to reduce your electricity usage

 Most newer entertainment devices use some power, even when off.
 This is known as a phantom load.
 To conserve energy, plug these devices into a power strip to be able to easily turn them all on and off as needed.
 This is also true for computers and related devices.

 When using a clothes dryer, run the dryer the minimum amount of time required to dry the clothes.
 On newer models, use the auto-sensing cycle that automatically turns the dryer off when the clothes are dry.
-It is most efficient to immediately remove dried clothes and start the next load drying.
+It is most efficient to immediately remove dried clothes and start the next load drying while the dryer is still hot.